brewcoua/webwisp/apps/server/README.md

 -   `OPENAI_ORG` : The OpenAI organization to use for the agent.
 -   `OPENAI_PROJECT`: The OpenAI project to use for the agent.

+Make sure that the server has enough memory to run the agent.
+If the server hangs when spawning a runner, it might be running out of memory.
+Usually, at least 1GB of memory is required to run the agent.

 ## License

 This project is licensed under either of the following, at your option: